ryantate13/php-live-reload/README.md

 The script uses polling to communicate when changes have occurred.
 This could be sped up by using web sockets but sockets in PHP require a special extension.
 I went with polling to keep it as portable as possible.

-Tested on a directory with ~21,000 files, the script takes roughly 500ms to generate a hash of each file and to compare with the prior result.
+Tested on a directory with ~21,000 files, the script takes roughly 500ms to generate a hash of each file and to compare it with the prior result.
 On the default project directory, the total time is ~10ms.
 YMMV.

 The minimum delay between checks is set by default to 2 * the run time value returned from the last API call, or 1000ms whichever is greater.
 If hashing the files in the working directory begins to take a long time for a larger project, the time between checks made to the server will grow proportionally.